 Panorama of the Battle of Racławice

 The painting present the Battle of Racławice in April 1794, in which Poles won over Russians.
-The monumental picture is 114m long and 15m high and was painted on the 100th anniversary of the victory.
+The monumental picture is 114m long and 15m high.

 It was the idea of Jan Styka, a painter from Lvov, who invited among others Wojciech Kossak, Tadeusz Popiel, Teodor Axentowicz, Włodzimierz Tetmajer to work on the painting.